 Migration steps

-Not for: Secoda is the wrong fit for enterprise compliance programs needing Collibra's audit depth; staying with Collibra is correct for enterprise.
+Not for: Secoda is the wrong fit for enterprise compliance programs needing Collibra's audit depth; staying with Collibra is correct for regulated industries with dedicated governance officers.

 Paid plans from $1,000.00/mo